WDI-SEA/notes/02-js-jquery/js-dom/01readme.md

 ```

 ** Be Careful! **
-Multi-element selectors like `querySelectorAll`, `getElementsByTageName`, and `getElementsByClassName` don't actually return an array; they return something called an _HTML collection_.
+Multi-element selectors like `querySelectorAll`, `getElementsByTagName`, and `getElementsByClassName` don't actually return an array; they return something called an _HTML collection_.
 This means that many array methods (iterators, in particular, which we'll learn about later) wont work.
 If you run into this problem, you can use the [`Array.from`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) method to convert it to an array.

 **Accessing and changing element attributes**